Windows Installation

 Service account

-In Magnus Box 19.12.1 and later, if you customize the backup.delegate service to use any other user account, your changes will be preserved in any future software upgrade.
+If you customize the backup.delegate service to use any other user account, your changes will be preserved in any future software upgrade.

 Uninstall